yansh/yansh.github.io/_posts/articles/2016-03-07-diversity.markdown

 While building system, as engineers we see the big picture: how different components working together making for a better system, while as people we are programmed to be happy with the local maxima.
 As designers, engineers we embrace and even seek diversity, however, collectively as humanity we seem to be afraid of it or challenge its benefits.
 Granted, things are gradually changing.
 We notice the workplaces start to encourage diversity, also diversity is more often spoken about and students are motivated to write essays about it.
 Like this one.
 Nevertheless, to me, it seems that we already failed the  “diversity test” once we feel that we need to motivate diversity.
 My argument here is that in many domains diversity is not encouraged it’s the expected norm; it’s hidden and not obvious and that what makes it so powerful.
 We shouldn't forget that, after all, diversity is a yet another label we humans invented alongside many other labels.
 These make our life easier: We can blame, glorify, worship and cherish things that are well defined, concepts that are visible and understood to us.
 Yet there is a great power in the unknown and combining different ideas, people and verity of other things tend to work out well collectively.

 In summary, I think by limiting diversity (in anything) we limit progress, any progress.
 It is hard to fight our inherent feelings and perspectives that were formed by our experiences as we grow, but we can always be aware of their limitation and use heuristics to improve ourselves and the processes we manage.
 As a rule, if you are building something that lacks diversity, you are probably doing it wrong.
 If you are part of the team of people who are very similar to each other, you are at a risk of stalling your progress.
-All rules/habits have "exceptions", learning from those that challenge our convectional thinking is what diversity is all about.
+All rules/habits have "exceptions", learning from those that challenge our conventional thinking is what diversity is all about.